-Note: Exact location of carpark, site compound and laydown area are subject to minor layout changes within the lease plan area.
+Note: Exact location of carpark, site compound and laydown area are subject to minor (i.e. does not result in any increase to environmental risk) layout changes within the area.
 These changes will be based on subcontractor preferences in optimising of the layout.
 All minor changes will be in accordance with Section 4: Management of Impacts and Appendix A: EPR Compliance.